 Why is SaaS LMS a Better Solution?

 Initially, the question of SaaS vs. hosted LMS may seem like an endless puzzle.
-But after weighing all the pros and cons of both categories of LMS, we’ve arrived at the verdict that SaaS LMSs have the upper hand.
+But after weighing all the pros of both categories of LMS, we’ve arrived at the verdict that SaaS LMSs have the upper hand.

 SaaS LMS tools ensure faster deployment and a high degree of accessibility, saving companies’ time and offering a delightful eLearning experience.

 Most cloud LMS systems are easy to use as they are designed for users who need to get them up and running in record time.

 Generally, the vendor hosting the SaaS would do the heavy lifting in terms of complicated setup and maintenance, clearing the way for you just to log in and run the systems right away.

 Better reporting functionality